 Engineer/Contractor: HDR/TBD

-Status: Engineering 100% Complete

-Construction to be Completed in 2019

 CITADEL MALL NEIGHBORHOOD IMPROVEMENTS (IGA PROJECT #15)

 Location: Santa Rosa Street and Chelton Road

 Description: Installing below grade storm system along Santa Rosa and Chelton north up to Bowser Drive.
 New inlets will also be installed at the intersection of Santa Rosa and Chelton to prevent the flooding of this intersection.